Nike Baseball Camp Seattle University

-Greg Goetz finished his first year at Seattle University as Director of Baseball Operations in 2016, moving to SU after building a top notch pitching staff at St Andrews University (NC).View Greg's Bio ⟩
+Greg Goetz is in his third year on the Redhawks coaching staff in 2017-18, his first as an assistant coach after spending his first two seasons as the Director of Baseball Operations.
+His primary responsibilities include recruiting, working with outfielders and assisting with hitters.
+Goetz came to SU after building a top notch pitching staff at St Andrews University (NC).View Greg's Bio ⟩

-In nine years of coaching, Goetz has worked with nine pitchers to reach the professional ranks.
-Keone Kela is the first of Goetz’s former players to reach the Major Leagues.
+In eleven years of coaching, Goetz has worked with eleven pitchers to reach the professional ranks.
+Keone Kela is the first of Goetz’s former players to reach the major leagues.
 Keone was a 12th round draft pick (2012) out of Everett CC and is currently pitching out of the Texas Rangers bullpen.

-Goetz spent three years at St Andrews as the pitching coach and strength coach.
-While at SAU, Goetz helped manage the Knights to the most successful seasons in nearly ten years.
+Goetz spent three years at St. Andrews as the pitching coach and strength coach.
+While at SAU, Goetz helped manage the Knights to the most successful seasons in nearly 10 years.
 The pitching staff posted the lowest ERAs in nearly 15 years.
-The 2015 pitching staff ranked #1 in conference ERA posting a 3.48, had one All-Conference pitcher, and two Knight pitchers signed professional contracts.
-The 2014 staff ranked 34th nationally in ERA, threw seven shutouts, one All-Conference pitcher, and one Knight pitcher moved on to the professional ranks.
+The 2015 pitching staff ranked No. 1 in conference ERA posting a 3.48, had one All-Conference pitcher and had two Knoighs sign professional contracts.
+The 2014 staff ranked 34th nationally in ERA, threw seven shutouts, had one All-Conference pitcher, and one Knight pitcher moved on to the professional ranks.
 In Goetz’s first year at SAU, he made an immediate impact on the pitching staff, helping them reduce the ERA more than three points from the prior year to a 4.21 and had one pitcher move onto the professional ranks.

 Prior to SAU, Goetz coached at Everett Community College where he spent three years as pitching coach and strength coach.
 He helped manage the Trojans to a .691 winning percentage over three seasons.
-In 2012, Goetz managed the #1 pitching staff in the NWAC with a 1.99 ERA, opponent’s batting average of .187, opponents slugging of .220, and threw 9 shutouts.
-The pitching staff featured three starting pitchers earning all conference honors and the NWAC MVP.
+In 2012, Goetz managed the No. 1 pitching staff in the NWAC with a 1.99 ERA, opponent’s batting average of .187, opponents slugging of .220, and threw nine shutouts.
+The pitching staff featured three starting pitchers earning all-conference honors and the NWAC MVP.
 The 2012 season marked the highest playoff finish to date in modern program history.
-The 2011 pitching staff featured all four starting pitchers and closer earning all league honors.
+The 2011 pitching staff featured all four starting pitchers and closer earning all-league honors.
 Everett had its highest playoff finish to date in modern program history.

-Goetz was an 8th round draft pick to the Cincinnati Reds in 2004.
+Goetz was an eighth round draft pick to the Cincinnati Reds in 2004.
 He went on to play professionally for the Single-A Billings Mustangs.
-After the 2004 season, he was the #3 ranked left handed reliever in the Reds minor league organization according to Baseball America.
+After the 2004 season, he was the No. 3 ranked left-handed reliever in the Reds minor league organization according to Baseball America.